Kaynan Duarte

-Kaynan Casemiro Duarte (born January 24, 1998) is a Brazilian submission grappler and Brazilian jiu-jitsu (BJJ) black belt competitor.
-Duarte is a two-time champion at both the ADCC Submission Fighting World Championship and World IBJJF Jiu-Jitsu Championship in the Heavyweight division.
+Kaynan Casemiro Duarte (born 24 January 1998) is a Brazilian submission grappler and Brazilian jiu-jitsu (BJJ) black belt competitor.
+Duarte is a four-time champion at the ADCC Submission Fighting World Championship and two-time champion at the World IBJJF Jiu-Jitsu Championship in the Heavyweight division.

 Background

-Duarte was born on January 24, 1998, in Pederneiras, São Paulo, Brazil.
+Duarte was born on 24 January 1998, in Pederneiras, São Paulo, Brazil.

 During his pre-teens, Duarte developed an interest in martial arts and started attending Judo classes.
 From there and through his cousin he learnt about Brazilian jiu-jitsu and transitioned to the sport.